CodeX-Academy-Official/badges/engineering/defense/hackerdefense2.md

-# Hacker Defense Apprentice 1
+# Hacker Defense Apprentice 2

 A developer who is able to create applications that are resistant to hacker attacks

 ## Master the following skills:

-* Describe the process of a XSS attack
-* Demonstrate how to perform a XSS attack
-* Demonstrate how to defend against XSS attack

-* Describe the process of a Zero-Day attack
-* Demonstrate how to perform a Zero-Day attack
-* Demonstrate how to defend against a Zero-Day attack

-* Describe the process of a Man-in-the-Middle attack
+* Describe each security risks below
+* Describe common attacks that hackers can use for each security risk below
-* Demonstrate how to perform a Man-in-the-Middle attack
+* Demonstrate how to perform attacks using the security risks below
-* Demonstrate how to defend against a Man-in-the-Middle attack
+* Demonstrate how to defend against attacks that exploit the security risks below

+OWASP Security Risks:
+* XML External Entities (XXE)
+* Broken Access Control
+* Security Misconfiguration

 ## Resources: